 a.
 Reconstructive methods.
-These sophisticated techniques involve the use of a lymphatic collector or an interposition vein segment to restore lymphatic continuity.
-Autologous lymph vessel transplantation generally has been restricted to unilateral peripheral lymphedema due to the need for one healthy leg to harvest the graft.
+These sophisticated techniques involve the use of a lymphatic collector or an interposition vein segment to restore lymphatic continuity in lymphedema conditions due to a locally interrupted lymphatic system.
+Autologous lymph vessel transplantation mimics the normal physiology and has shown long-term patencies of more than 10 years.
+It generally has been restricted to unilateral peripheral lymphedema of the leg due to the need for one healthy leg to harvest the graft, but it has been utilized for bilateral upper extremity lymphedema where two healthy legs are available.

 b.
 Derivative methods.
-Although lympho-venous and lympho-nodal venous shunt are promising, these procedures still require confirmation of long-term patency and demonstration of improved lymphatic transport (i.e., objective physiologic measurements of long-term efficacy).
+Lymphaticvenous and lymph nodal-venous shunts are currently in use, and these procedures have undergone confirmation of long-term patency and some demonstration of improved lymphatic transport (by objective physiologic measurements of long-term efficacy).
 Experience with these procedures over the last 20 years suggests that improved and more lasting benefit is forthcoming if performed early in the course of lymphedema.